GoInterject/ids-dotnet-api/Examples/handler_pipeline.md

 <br/>

-## 1) **Initialize the InterjectRequestHandler**
+## 1) **Instantiate the InterjectRequestHandler**

 Create an instance of the **InterjectRequestHandler** passing the InterjectRequest into the constructor.
 This will instantiate a new `InterjectResponse` object and store the `InterjectRequest`.
 The constructor will also instantiate a couple other data storage properties described below for use in the rest of the pipeline.
-The inital `InterjectRequset.RequestParameterList` is also transferd to the `InterjectResponse.RequestParameterList` to ensure the Addin at least recieves the original parameters in the response.
+The inital `InterjectRequset.RequestParameterList` is also transferd to the `InterjectResponse.RequestParameterList` to ensure the Interject add-in at least recieves the original parameters in the response.
 It is also possible to replace or manipulate those returned parameters during the pipeline if needed.

 ## 2) **Convert the RequestParameters** _(IParameterConverter)_

-The data source you are creating the controller for will likely need the parameters passed in the request to be either converted to another class type or be otherwise processed before they can be used to fetch the data.
+The data source you are creating the controller for will likely need the parameters passed in the request to be either converted to another class type or to be otherwise processed before they can be used to fetch the data.

 The `InterjectRequestHandler.ConvertedParameters` property is a collection of generic object type intended for storing the processed parameters to be used in the next phase.
 Since the collection is a list of generic object you can place a collection of any type needed.

-## 3) **Fetch the data** _(IDataConnection)_
+## 3) **Fetch the data** _(IDataConnection)_ OR _(IDataConnectionAsync)_

-The Interface requires an implementation of both a sync and async fetch method.
-However, which you choose to use in the controller's endpoint is up to you.
+The Interface can use an implementation of either a sync or async fetch method.
+However, only one implementation can be used per endpoint.
+Note that the `InterjectRequestHandler.ReturnResponse()` and `InterjectRequestHandler.ReturnResponseAsync()` use those implementations respectively.

 The data returned is intended to be stored in the `InterjectRequestHandler.ReturnData` property until the `IResponseConverter` derived class can transfom it to the collection of `ReturnedData` in the `InterjectRequestHandler.InterjectResponse`.